aspose-page/Aspose.Page-Reference-Tutorials/page/english/net/gradient-fills/add-diagonal-gradient-to-xps/_index.md

 using System.Drawing;
 ```

-## Step 1: Set the Document Directory
+## Step 1: set the document directory

 Begin by specifying the path to your document directory.
 This is where the resultant XPS document with the diagonal gradient will be saved.